Click on two photos below to enlarge

 It is with great honor I present Jack Drummond's biography.
 Wherever and whenever conversation turns to the T-28D, Jack's name comes up; his name is synonymous with the T-28D having flown with the Zorros, Ravens, RLAF, and the KAF.
 If ever there was a legend, Jack is it: handsome, dashing and usually smiling he lived the pilot's dream.
-I asked Jack to share his biography shedding light on his mystique. - H. Murphy
+I asked Jack to share his history shedding light on his elusive mystique. - Helen Murphy

 Jack was born and reared on a dry land cotton farm northwest of Abilene, TX.
 As a young boy, he became fascinated with the exploits of flyers from WWII and vowed to become an Air Force pilot.

 He graduated from Texas Tech University and the Air Force ROTC program and immediately entered pilot training.
 Unfortunately there were not any fighter slots available upon graduation but Jack vowed to get into fighters in the future.
 His participation in the activities in Southeast Asia began as a C-130 pilot.
 Volunteering for the Blind Bat program, he began flying from Danang over the southern part of North Vietnam, searching for trucks at night.
 After approximately 30 missions and with the advent of SAM installations in the Southern North Vietnam, the Blind Bat program was moved to Ubon and flying over Laos.

 The Blind Bat area of ops ranged throughout Laos, from Ban Ban to Tchepone.
 Through flying these missions, Jack became very familiar with the road network and continually looked for ways to get into the position of dropping bombs on trucks instead of directing others to do so.